Clamp-On Flow Meters

 Clamp-on flow meters are a type of ultrasonic flow meter.
 They are also known as “non-intrusive” or “non-invasive” flow meters because they do not come in direct contact with the fluid flow they are measuring.
 Instead, they are attached, or clamped on, to the outside of the pipe.
 To learn more about your clamp-on flow meter options, reach out to an experienced flow meter manufacturer with your specifications.

 Once clamped on, the flow meter sensor(s) send and receive ultrasonic pulses.
 This information is collected and sent to a readout for interpretation.
 Usually, this is a digital readout, but it can also have relay outputs, analog outputs, binary + RTD inputs, or a combination therein.

 Clamp-on flow meters are popular for use with very dirty fluid and highly corrosive liquids.
 This is because, since they do not actually touch the fluid, their sensor heads are not in danger of corrosion or other damage.
 They do not, however, work well with pipes that are lined, especially linings of concrete, fiberglass, plastic, or copper.
 This is because the lining interferes with transmit and receive signals, making the flow meter readings inaccurate.

-Because they are not inserted into the flow, clamp-on flow meters offer the advantages of: undisturbed flow, undistorted readings and a lack of pressure drops; these benefits make them ultimately more reliable and more cost-effective than other flow meter types.
-In addition, you do not have to break open your piping system in order to install them.
+Because they are not inserted into the flow, clamp-on flow meters offer the advantages of undisturbed flow, undistorted readings, and a lack of pressure drops.
+These benefits make them ultimately more reliable and more cost-effective than other flow meter types.
+In addition, you do not have to break open your piping system to install them.
 Not only does this save you time and money, but it also reduces the likelihood of leaks or flow contamination.
 Plus, you can easily remove them and use them on a different pipe when you’re done.